drewcsillag/ph21d/src/README.md

 # TODOs (outside of those things marked //TODO)

 - use decimal.js to get necessary precision
+- last x handling (is //TODO'd but bigger effort)
+- back arrow handling (is //TODO'd but bigger effort, but smaller than last x)

 # KNOWN BUGS (distinct from unimplemented)